Child Disability Insurance - What is it? How does it work?

 No one knows if their child will be healthy or will be dealt a severe disease or long-term disability.
 When it happens, many families are surprised to learn that except for very poor families, there is almost no financial support provided by either federal or state governments, and often health insurance does not cover all therapies and early interventions that could help their child.
 The resulting strain on finances, emotions, relationships, and careers has until now been almost entirely shouldered by families.

-Child disability insurance changes that formula by offering financial aid if a child has severe health problems.
-This way, families are supported not only in their day-to-day lives but also have the chance to invest in early-intervention so that their child can live as full and rich a life as possible.
+Child disability insurance changes that formula by offering significant financial support if a child develops severe health problems.
+This way, families are assisted not only in their day-to-day lives but they also have the chance to invest in early-intervention so that their child can live as full and rich a life as possible.

 Juno is the first company to bring child disability insurance to the United States.
-Juno provides up to $500,000 per child in addition to support services to families of children with a severe disease or disability.
+Juno provides up to $500,000 per child in addition to support services to families of children who develop a severe disease or disability.